 Before officially becoming an investor or simply working in the real estate industry, understanding the bundle of rights in real estate can help you have an accurate and legal perspective.
+Don’t hesitate and jump in exploring with RealEstate-Prep now!

 Possession

-Land ownership is understood as the right to exploit useful properties of land to serve the State’s socio-economic goals.
+Land ownership is understood as the right to exploit useful properties of land to serve the State’s socioeconomic goals.
 The State does not directly use all the land by itself but organizes for the whole society to use the land for all purposes.
 Land use rights are assigned to users (organizations, households, and individuals) on specific land plots.

 Property owners have the right of possession in real estate.
 They are recognized actors in the process of possession, use, and disposition of land through direct or indirect activities.
 The all-people ownership of land creates a legal basis for everyone to have equal rights to own land.